Table of Content

 - Self-destructive tendency

-- Experiencing trouble in sleeping
+- Experiencing trouble sleeping

 - Inability to concentrate or focus